Dallas and Richardson Rotator Cuff Surgery

 Total Shoulder Replacement Surgery (Arthroplasty)

-This procedure involves removing the damaged parts of the shoulder joint and replacing them with artificial components to restore function and alleviate pain.
+Our Richardson and Dallas shoulder replacement surgery involves removing the damaged parts of the shoulder joint and replacing them with artificial components to restore function and alleviate pain.
 This is often recommended in cases where a patient is suffering from a severe rotator cuff tear and significant joint degeneration.

 At Eminent Medical Center, our highly skilled orthopedic surgeons utilize the latest techniques and technology to ensure optimal outcomes for our patients undergoing surgical treatment for rotator cuff tears.
 We prioritize patient safety, comfort, and personalized care throughout the surgical process, from preoperative evaluation to postoperative rehabilitation, to help individuals regain mobility, reduce pain, and improve overall shoulder function.